Agjava/Brewdash/README.md

 The following **required** functionality is completed:

 - [x] **Clicking on an item in the list view displays more details about it**
-  - Clicking on an item in the dashboard list navigates to a detail view for that item
-  - Detail view includes extra information about the item (address, phone, website, map link, etc.) not included in the dashboard view
-  - The same sidebar is displayed in detail view as in dashboard view
-  - *To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.*
 - [x] **Each detail view of an item has a direct, unique URL link to that item’s detail view page**
-  - *To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.* (e.g., `/brewery/some-brewery-id`)
 - [x] **The app includes at least two unique charts developed using the fetched data that tell an interesting story**
-  - At least two charts (Pie chart for brewery types, Bar chart for top states by brewery count) are incorporated into the dashboard view of the site using the Recharts library.
-  - Each chart describes a different aspect of the dataset (type distribution vs. geographical distribution).

 The following **optional** features are implemented: